weiyuwang2024/vibecoding/transcripts.md

 ## Section 8: Memory Banks

-Memory banks are the long-term memory of your project, I've build my memory bank with three important parts:
+Memory banks are the long-term memory of your project.
+I've built my memory bank with three important parts:

 #### Project Brief 📋 - Basic Foundation